Learn About The Types of Skin Cancer

 Squamous cell carcinomas are caused by either sun exposure or areas of skin damaged by burns.
 They resemble open sores, scaly red or white patches or raised growths with a central depression.

-Occurring most frequently in sun-exposed areas, SCC can also form all over the body including genitals.
-Being familiar with the appearance and qualities of SCCs when performing your regular personal skin checks can help assure early diagnosis and treatment.
+Occurring most frequently in sun-exposed areas, SCC can also form all over the body, including the genitals.
+Being familiar with the appearance and qualities of SCCs when performing your regular personal skin checks can help ensure early diagnosis and treatment.
 Whilst the majority are non-threatening, if left untreated, SCC can be dangerous and deadly.

 Merkel Cell Carcinoma (MCC)

-Merkel cell carcinomas is the rarest yet deadliest form of skin cancer.
-They often appear on sun exposed sites, and are important to monitor skin for despite being uncommon.
+Merkel cell carcinoma is the rarest yet deadliest form of skin cancer.
+They often appear on sun-exposed sites and are important to monitor skin for despite being uncommon.

 MCCs do not develop as recognisable as other skin cancers, resembling a pimple-like lump which grows rapidly.
 If detected early MCCs can be treatable, however, they are up to three times more dangerous than melanoma.

-If you would like to have a skin exam performed by your doctor, book an appointment at your local SmartClinics practice today.
+If you would like to have a skin exam performed by your doctor, book an appointment at your local SmartClinics Family Medical Centre today.